vaughany/moodle-tool_sdctools/readme.md

 ## To do

-* Non-standard / non-SDC email address checks.
+-

 ## History

+* 2013-03-26, version 0.1.2:    Check for non-SDC email addresses; change to code to better select/exclude email addresses.
 * 2013-03-25, version 0.1.1:    Added to Reports admin menu with different lang string; better readme.
 * 2013-03-22, version 0.1:      Initial release.